MooersLab/latex-gloassaries-to-typst-gloassarium/README.md

 Examples are found in the glossaries folder.

 Use the entries in the main text by entering `#gls("entry key")` in your prose.
-Set the show-all key to true to print all of the entries: `#print-glossary(entry-list, show-all: true)`.
+Set the show-all key to true to print all entries: `#print-glossary(entry-list, show-all: true)`.

+Below is a snapshot of part of the acronym list generated in the back matter of an annotated bibliography on the *typst.app*.
+The list had been translated from the acryonyms.tex file used with the glossaries package in LaTeX.

 <img width="908" alt="Screenshot 2024-10-26 at 8 35 56 AM" src="https://github.com/user-attachments/assets/10fcf83e-2840-4bb8-8b1e-a59ba22dd429">